gplately.PlotTopologies

 get_all_topological_sections(central_meridian=0.0, tessellate_degrees=1)[source]

-• subduction boundary
+• subduction zones (trenches)

 Parameters: